phatsanphonna/pscp-lab/README.md

-# PROBLEM SOLVING AND COMPUTER PROGRAMMING
+# Problem Solving and Computer Programming

 All my solved and unsolved code goes here!